GSA/digitalgov.gov/content/posts/2015-08-10-the-content-corner-can-automated-content-creation-help-your-agency.md

 ---
+url: /2015/08/10/the-content-corner-can-automated-content-creation-help-your-agency/
 date: 2015-08-10 11:00:23 -0400
-title: 'The Content Corner\: Can Automated Content Creation Help Your Agency?'
+title: 'The Content Corner: Can Automated Content Creation Help Your Agency?'
 summary: 'Nearly half of companies recently surveyed said that automating content creation would save their content marketing teams the most time.
 We&rsquo;ve already covered Natural Language Generation (NLG) algorithms and how they have made some forms of automated content generation a reality already, such as for sports recaps or financial data reporting.
-Let’s take a deeper'
+Let&rsquo;s take a deeper'
-authors: [tymanuel]
+authors:
+  - tymanuel
 categories:
   - Content
 tag: